WICG/aom/reference-delegate-explainer.md

 #### Delegating to multiple elements

 Some attributes such as `aria-labelledby`, `aria-describedby`, etc. support multiple targets.
-Mappings for those attributes support a space-separated list of IDs.
+Using `referenceDelegateMap` with those attributes support a space-separated list of IDs.

 This example shows a `<description-with-tooltip>` component that contains a "More Info" button to show the tooltip but is not intended to be included in the description text.
 It delegates `aria-describedby: message tooltip` to forward to only the content that should be included in the description text.